worpet-bildet/portal/notes.md

 [%enditem-other ~]

 # add list with items
-are these items then removed from other lists?
+q: are these items then removed from other lists?
+a: no. (by Jurij)

 :portal-manager &portal-action :-  %add  :^  our  [%list %enditem %other ~] :*